Skip to content

 Main

-• Operation.
-Which boolean operation to perform.
+• Operation: Which boolean operation to perform.

-• Intersect.
-Keep the part of the mesh that is shared between inputs.
+• Intersect: Keep the part of the mesh that is shared between inputs.

-• Union.
-Combine input meshes into a single mesh.
+• Union: Combine input meshes into a single mesh.

-• Difference.
-(Default) Subtract input meshes from source mesh.
+• Difference: (Default) Subtract input meshes from source mesh.

-• Slice.
-Slice source mesh with input meshes.
+• Slice: Slice source mesh with input meshes.
 This combines "Intersect" and "Difference" into the same output.

-• Object.
-Mesh object to use for boolean operation.
+• Object: Mesh object to use for boolean operation.

-• Collection.
-Collection containing mesh objects to use for boolean operation.
+• Collection: Collection containing mesh objects to use for boolean operation.

-• Solver.
+• Solver:

-• Float.
-Simple solver with good performance.
+• Float: Simple solver with good performance.

-• Exact.
-Slower solver with best results on coplanar faces.
+• Exact: Slower solver with best results on coplanar faces.

-• Manifold.
-(Default) Fastest solver that works only on manifold meshes but gives better results.
+• Manifold: (Default) Fastest solver that only works on manifold meshes, but gives better results.

-• Outset.
-Expands the cutter mesh with even thickness.
+• Outset: Expands the cutter mesh with even thickness.

-• Inset (Slice Mode).
-Offsets the cutter inwards for the intersect boolean to give a gap between meshes.
+• Inset (Slice Mode): Offsets the cutter inwards for the intersect boolean to give a gap between meshes.

 Weld

-• Merge by Distance.
-Merge vertices based on distance
+• Merge by Distance: Merge vertices based on distance.

-• Distance.
-Distance at which to merge vertices
+• Distance: Distance at which to merge vertices.

 Shading

-• Materials.
-How to assign materials to new faces.
+• Materials: How to assign materials to new faces.

-• Index Based.
-Match material index from boolean meshes.
+• Index Based: Match material index from boolean meshes.

-• Specify.
-Specify a material to apply to all new faces.
+• Specify: Specify a material to apply to all new faces.

-• Transfer.
-Transfer materials from boolean meshes.
+• Transfer: Transfer materials from boolean meshes.
 This might not be accurate when using collections.

-• Transfer Normals.
-Use normals from input meshes.
+• Transfer Normals: Use normals from input meshes.
 Produces the best normals.

-• Mark Sharp.
-Mark all intersection edges between meshes as sharp.
+• Mark Sharp: Mark all intersection edges between meshes as sharp.

 Solver Options

-• Result.
-Whether to output a solid object or a cut surface.
+• Result: Whether to output a solid object or a cut surface.

-• Solid.
-Output full Boolean result.
+• Solid: Output full Boolean result.

-• Surface.
-Output a cut surface with open edges where new faces would appear.
+• Surface: Output a cut surface with open edges where new faces would appear.

-• Self Intersection (Exact solver only).
-Correctly calculates cases when one or both operands have self-intersections.
+• Self Intersection (Exact solver only): Correctly calculates cases when one or both operands have self-intersections.
 This involves more calculations making the node slower.

-• Hole Tolerant.
-Optimizes the Boolean output for Non-manifold geometry at the cost of increased computational time.
+• Hole Tolerant: Optimizes the Boolean output for non-manifold geometry at the cost of increased computational time.
 Because of the performance impact, this option should only be enabled when the solver demonstrates errors with non-manifold geometry.